lmendiboure/5G-Course/SDN/ReadME.md

 We will now try to interact with these interfaces, for this we will :
   * In a first terminal launch ryu with the application `simple_switch_rest_13.py`.
-  * in a second terminal run a basic version of Mininet (i.e. the first version run in this tp)
+  * in a second terminal run a basic version of Mininet (i.e. the first version run in this tp) (mn + controller info)

 Now that the environment is ready, in a third terminal type the command :